RECAPEM

 General supportive measures and considerations

-• Suplemental oxygenation
+• Supplemental oxygenation

 • Treat the underlying lung disease